- About SEAS

 What programming languages are taught/used?

-Computer classes use languages such as Java, Lisp, and OCaml.
+Computer classes use languages such as Java, OCaml, C, Python, Lisp, and others.

 Can I "minor" in CS?